 If that doesn't work out, we often either give people time to look for a new job or give them a notice period and a severance.
 At the very minimum, it’s four weeks’ worth, and many more weeks after we first appraise them of the issue.
 We do the right thing by our people—even when it doesn’t work out.
-(I wrote a whole post on that here).
+(I wrote a whole post on that ).

-Creating a people-first culture is not just about how employers engage with their employees—it’s a mutual thing.
+Creating a is not just about how employers engage with their employees—it’s a mutual thing.
 If your employer has done you well and you want to leave in the best way possible, you have options, and it should not be a race to start your new job on time (there is long-term negative impact to leaving too quickly).